davepinch/pinchy.cc/content/about/contact-me/4/i-connect-with-friends-and-family-on-facebook.md

 ---
 title: "I connect with friends and family on Facebook."
-next: "I am lucky to work at Microsoft."
+next: "I can be reached professionally on LinkedIn."
 related:
   - Facebook (en.wikipedia.org)
 website: https://facebook.com/davepinch